An Extraordinary Challenge

 Built in a strategic location on a small hill, the De Hompesche Molen makes the most of its exposure to the wind.
 Its majestic blades, with a diameter of 26 meters, convert wind energy into rotational motion.
 This directly drives the central shaft and transmits the motion to the millstones, making it possible to process large quantities of wheat every day.

-The interior of De Hompesche Molen
+The Interior of De Hompesche Molen

 The Challenges of the Historic Site and Inim's Solution